VoxBorealis/text_compressor_tira/Documentation/Weekly Reports/weekly_report_2.md

 ## What I've had trouble with

-* Haven't found good information on how to write bit data in Python (This related to building the Huffman tree)
+* Haven't found good information on how to write binary data in Python (This related to building the Huffman tree)

 ## Plans for next week